DeVos considering allowing states to use federal funds to buy guns: report

 Education Secretary Betsy DeVos is reportedly considering allowing states to use federal funds to buy firearms for educators.

-The New York Times, citing multiple people with knowledge of the plan, reported Wednesday evening that the department is focusing on a federal education law that does not explicit;y prohibit the purchase of firearms through federal funds called the Student Support and Academic Enrichment grants.
+The New York Times, citing multiple people with knowledge of the plan, reported Wednesday evening that the department is focusing on a federal education law that does not explicitly prohibit the purchase of firearms through federal funds called the Student Support and Academic Enrichment grants.

 It would be up to DeVos to approve of any such measure, The Times reported.